rohrschacht/arkhash/README.md

 * Ignore directories from .hfignore in subdir-mode

 ## Dependencies
-hashfilter depends on sha1sum, md5sum, etc. to calculate the hashes.
+arkhash depends on sha1sum, md5sum, etc. to calculate the hashes.
 These should already be installed on your gnu/linux system.

 ## Usage